 - Students must be available to undertake a practical supervised work placement (if not already employed in the sector) throughout the duration of the course across a range of ELC settings.
 Students may normally be in employment but must be able to work in an appropriate setting whilst undertaking the Practice Placement aspect of the Degree.
 35% of the programme will consist of practice placement education over the duration of this two-year programme.
 This will include professional placement hours, practice assessments and tutorials etc. Professional Practice Placement hours will be split across two blocks, one block in Year (1) and one block in Year (2).

 - English Language Requirement: Applicants must be competent in both written and spoken English.
 For any applicants whose first language is not English must also demonstrate their level of English is acceptable, by achieving a score in a recognised test such as: British Council IELTS: normally minimum level 6.5 overall with a minimum of 6.0 in the reading and writing components.

 - Garda Vetting is required for all Early Learning & Care placements and students can apply for this through the college who in turn apply to the National Vetting Bureau (NVB) which helps to assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.
 Depending upon the outcome of the vetting process, the college reserves the following rights: to not register a student, to remove an existing registered student, to delay the student’s practice placement modules.
-In all circumstances, it is the student’s responsibility to proactively disclose any convictions/cases pending.

 - Students undertaking this programme must have basic IT skills and access to the necessary equipment to enable them to undertake an online programme: computer, broadband, recording equipment necessary for some skills demonstration tasks, and where applicable any other specialised software/equipment.